-(a) The City will enroll all officers covered by this Agreement in one of the components of the City of Bloomington Employee Group Health Benefit Plan (Wellness PPO or Wellness HMO), unless an officer has elected Union Health Insurance coverage.
+(a) The City will enroll all officers covered by this Agreement in one of the components of the City of Bloomington Employee Group Health Benefit Plan, unless an officer has elected Union Health Insurance coverage.
 The City agrees that an officer may select the Association Plan for himself, or for himself and his dependents in lieu of coverage under the City's Group Health Benefit Plan.
 If the officer makes such election, the City shall pay a portion of the monthly premium as outlined in subsection b.

-(b) The City agrees to pay for plan year 2011 seventyfive percent (75%) of the full health insurance premium for employee coverage and seventy-five (75%) of the full health insurance premium for Employee +1 and Family for group health insurance under the City of Bloomington Employee Health Care Plan or Association Plan for all benefited employees.
+(b) The City agrees to pay seventy-five percent (75%) of the full health insurance premium for employee coverage and seventy-five (75%) of the full health insurance premium for Employee +1 and Family for group health insurance under the City of Bloomington Employee Health Care Plan or Association Plan for all benefited employees.